shaodahong/vuejs-modal/README.md

     // modal div id name,  the default is modal.
     id: 'modal',

-    // your modals, is a object, the default is null, this object key is called the modal name, value is a vue component.
+    // your modals, is a object, the default is null
+    // this object key is called the modal name, value is a vue component.
     modals: {
         confirm: confirm.component
     },